AREA 3 SUBJECT 3

 • 61.
 The essential element that distinguishes a fencer from a thief is:

-B) The absence of intent to gain
+A) The absence of intent to gain

-C) The act of concealing the property
+B) The ownership of the property

-D) The act of possession rather than the act of taking
+D) The act of concealing the property

 • 62.
 Which document serves as the primary reference in proving ownership of a motor vehicle in carnapping cases?

-B) Insurance policy
+A) Insurance policy

-D) Driver’s license
+C) Driver’s license

 • 63.
 The presumption of fencing arises when: